Five Things I Learned Dating a Girl

 1) Changing a boundary doesn’t make me (or anyone) a "cocktease"

 Here’s a situation I have had happen a few times: I would express sexual interest in a guy (physically or verbally) and we'd in some way progress that interest into actions.
 Maybe that progression meant moving back to my dorm room from a party, maybe it meant stripping off a layer of clothing.
 At some point, I would realize that I was uncomfortable and ask to stop or cool things down.
 And the guy might act all sweet about it but then lay there and complain about how he was going to have blue balls forever or, even worse, he might whip out the dreaded phrase: cocktease.
 This has happened to me in casual hookups and also with boyfriends: every time, I felt guilty and awful.

-When we first started hooking up, my girlfriend was still coming to terms with her same-sex attraction and she didn’t have a lot of sexual experience with a partner, of any gender.
+When we first started hooking up, my girlfriend was still coming to terms with her attraction to partners of the same gender and she didn’t have a lot of sexual experience with a partner, of any gender.
 This meant that things went in starts and halts.
 Sometimes, she would say she was ready for something and then once we started to try it she would decide we still needed to wait.
 Some days, she wouldn’t feel comfortable doing something we had already done in the past.
 There were times when I wanted to be sexual and she just wasn’t in the mood.
 And yes—it was difficult and uncomfortable for me.
 This girl is so sexy that once, before she knew I had feelings for her, she leaned up against me in a crowded train and rendered me horny for days.
 On top of that, I was super excited to be trying new things in bed with a lady.
 So my libido always pitched an internal fit when my I was left high and dry (or in this case squirmy and wet).